Informatievlaanderen/VSDS-LDES-E2E-testing/tests/024.workbench-materialize-to-rdf4j/README.md

 # Materialise members to a triplestore
-This test verifies that members can be persisted to a triplestore using the RepositoryMaterialiser component.
+This test verifies that members can be persisted to a triplestore using the RDF4JRepositorySink component.
 The test contains two components, an RDF4J repository server hosting a triple store and a workbench containing the RepositoryMaterialiser component.
 We will send data through the workbench and verify that it is stored correctly in the triplestore.